raphamoe/kraken-energy-dashboard/README.md

 }
 ```

+You will also propably want to use different timezones and pricing symbols.

 ### Summary of the Tinkering Required:
 1. Update `.env` with the UK URL.
 2. Rewrite `GET_DAY_AHEAD_PRICES` to use `electricityAgreements`.